 2 tablespoons cold water

 Combine yeast, water, and sugar in a large mixing bowl and allow to stand 10 minutes or until bubbly.
 Add salt, vegetable oil, and egg yolk (set egg white aside for later) and combine.
 Add 3 cups of flour and mix well until combined.
-Add enough remaining flour to make soft dough that barely sticks to your finger.
+Add enough remaining flour to make a soft dough that barely sticks to your finger.
 Knead for another 2-3 minutes.
 Cover and allow to rise for 1 hour 45 minutes.

 Punch down dough.
 Lightly grease cookie sheet with shortening or spray cookie sheet with your favorite nonstick cooking spray.
 For a loaf of bread shape into a loaf and place on the greased cookie sheet.
 For buns or hoagies divide into 8 to 10 (or more if you desire smaller buns) pieces and shape as desired.
 Cover and let rise for about 30 to 45 minutes (original recipe called for 1 1/4 to 1 1/2 hours it depends on the yeast you use and the temperature of the area where the buns are raising) or until doubled.